mmcatdb/mmcat/documentation/content/en/aimm/getting-started.md

 Dataset creation skips early timing runs by default, so keep at least several `--num-runs` values when you intend to use the measurement file for training.
 The smoke-test command above uses `6` runs for that reason.
+For production datasets, use a much higher number (e.g., `40`) to get more consistent latency values.

 ## Where to Go Next